alokg-812/Full-Stack-Development/FashionStore/javascript/readme.md

 > ▶️ **Note:**
-> In ajvascript, we can use conditio statements on methods| properties while returns `object|null`
+> * In ajvascript, we can use conditio statements on methods| properties while returns `object|null`.
-> This is possible because by default jacascript uses the following condtion to process the instrction.
+> * This is possible because by default jacascript uses the following condtion to process the instrction.
 ```js
 if(someOutput != null){
 	//truthy case